Service Manager case study: Haematology advice in Swansea Bay

 Since November 2020, Haematology Advice & Guidance queries have been routed through Consultant Connect, providing a single point of access for clinicians in Swansea Bay University Health Board in Wales to speak to local specialists at Singleton Hospital.

-Monthly Haematology line statistics* (average):
+Haematology line statistics*:

-calls answered in 34 seconds | 78% first-time connection rate
+Over 5,400 calls answered | calls answered in 27 seconds | 78% first-time connection rate

 We spoke with Sam Jenkins, Haematology Service Manager at Singleton Hospital, to find out how the implementation of Consultant Connect has benefited the Haematology team.